Rotorsoft/eventually-monorepo/libs/eventually/README.md

 > Tackle complexity early by understanding the domain

-Software engineering should be approached as a “group learning process”, a close collaboration among clients, domain experts, and engineers that iteratively produces “clear business models” as the drivers of implementations - [source code should be seen as a side effect](https://www.lambdabytes.io/posts/selearning/). **The deeper we can track these models within the implementation the better**.
+Software engineering should be approached as a “group learning process”, a close collaboration among clients, domain experts, and engineers that iteratively produces “clear business models” as the drivers of implementations - [source code should be seen as a side effect](https://www.lambdabytes.io/posts/selearning/).

+> We believe in writing software that looks like the business.
+The deeper we can track business models within software projects and deployed infrastructure the easier to understand and adjust to future changes in business requirements.

-We recommend using the [Event Storming](https://www.eventstorming.com/) methodology as the neccesary first step to understand and model what we are trying to build.
+We recommend using [Event Storming](https://www.eventstorming.com/) as the neccesary first step to understand and model what we are trying to build.
 This methodology is extremely easy to learn by both the technical and business communities, and plays very nicely with the other tools we recommend here (DDD, ES, CQRS).
 The resulting models can usually get **tranferred** to source code by straightforward one-to-one mappings to DDD artifacts and the working patterns of reactive systems.

 ![Logical Model](./assets/flow.png)